Skip to main content

 1. Navigate to Projects > [Your Project] > Overview in your dashboard

-2. Select your desired preset from the dropdown
+2. Select your Use Case from the first dropdown (e.g., “Support Bot”)

 API Configuration